stackmutt/whoisd/README.md

 ]
 ```

-- is the example of the formating where used {date}, because the name of the field has not present, the result is {date} will be replaced by CURRENT date in RFC3339 format
+- a example of formating where used undefined tag "{date}", because a name of the field has not present, "{date}" will be replaced by CURRENT date in RFC3339 format

 ### TODO